microsoft/nni/docs/en_US/Tutorial/InstallationWin.rst

 If you are interested in special or the latest code versions, you can install NNI through source code.

-If you want to contribute to NNI, refer to `setup development environment <SetupNniDeveloperEnvironment>`__.
+If you want to contribute to NNI, refer to `setup development environment <SetupNniDeveloperEnvironment.rst>`__.

 *